Why date-based timeline roadmaps are valuable for Agile product teams

 Date-based or “timeline” product roadmapping has become a boogieman for modern product teams, and for good reason.
 All too often, they’re treated as public commitments to ship future capabilities by unrealistic dates.
 At their worst, they are arbitrary mappings of the feature backlog onto a timeline, with no basis in any reliable estimation of effort.
-Arbitrary, because not only are teams unclear on what form the solutions for these upcoming features may take, they often haven’t even uncovered the underlying need they should be solving.
+Arbitrary, because not only are teams unclear on what form these forthcoming solutions will take, they often haven’t even uncovered the real user need they should be solving.

-No one should be surprised, then, when date-based roadmaps lead to broken promises and false expectations — disappointed customers, lost deals, and distrusting colleagues who’ve been burned by the product team more times than they can count.
+No one should be surprised, then, when date-based roadmaps lead to broken promises and false expectations — disappointed customers, lost deals, and distrusting colleagues who have been burned by the product team more times than they can count.
 Even when features are shipped on time, it may only be due to the premium placed on timely shipping.
 That comes with a steep cost: early convergence on a poorly-researched, non-optimal solution that won’t adequately address any real user need or business objective.

 When given the option, many modern product teams have cast off dates entirely.
 After all, they run empowered product teams, not feature factories!
 They’re striving to bring about real-world outcomes and will happily continue iterating rather than ship the wrong thing on-time.

-These teams have often adopted a Now-Next-Later approach to roadmapping, using high-level buckets to communicate what gets worked on when with an emphasis on the near-term.
+These teams have often adopted a now-next-later approach to roadmapping, using high-level buckets to communicate what gets worked on when with an emphasis on the near-term.
 Or they’ve planned discrete releases loosely associated with time that only extend a short way into the future (January release, February release, March release, Short term, Long term).
-These approaches summarize how many have used roadmaps in Productboard to-date, and to great effect.
+This is how many smaller organizations begin using roadmaps in Productboard, and to great effect!
 They provide the right level of granularity when communicating the plan to stakeholders and provide plenty of room for the team to adapt the plan as they go.